calebwherry/calebwherry.github.io/_posts/2014-05-10-interviews-interview-questions.md

 > Question 3: How would you find all phone numbers in a given file?

 Most people would use awk or sed to accomplish this but I prefer grep!
-The one below is a little bit fancier than the one I came up with in the interview (this one takes into account spaces) but I couldn't help sprucing it up.

-<script src="http://ideone.com/e.js/OpmmJT" type="text/javascript" ></script>
+Pretty easy if you know how to use regular expressions.

 > Question 4: Describe the 3 pillars of OOP.